mdave16/mdave16.github.io/_posts/2016-08-21-new-collaboration.md

 ---
-title: Span of Multisets
+title: New Collaboration
 tags:
   - Warwick
   - Soft Mathematics
 ---
- New Collaboration

-Follow-up to charc_math 1.0 from Mayur's blog
+Follow-up to charc_math 1.0

 My friend Ben (FleaRex) has decided to help me with my module, by ordering it in a nicer way and also adding in his own functions.
 Theres also a few more I'd like to add based off my work with the URSS.

-One of them is spiral.pi which iterates over things of a given norm.
+One of them is spiral.py which iterates over things of a given norm.
 The others are norm.py and some others, although I'm going to see if NumPy has an implementation I'm after.

 Again, the majority of these functions are really just for me, I just thought they'd be useful for others.
 With Ben now also working on it, this may change and it may become more friendly to other users.
 I'm also going to see if he can come up with a better name.